CharlotteGale/design_multi-class_program/README.md

 - ValueError to ensure only positive integers can be passed in

 `DiaryEntry.__init__()`
-- TypeError to ensure only strings can be passed in
+- TypeError to ensure only strings can be passed in (for title and contents)
-- ValueError to ensure no empty strings get passed in
+- ValueError to ensure no empty strings get passed in (for title and contents)
+- TypeError to ensure phone_number is either None or a string
+- ValueError to ensure phone_number matches valid UK mobile format (if provided)

 `DiaryEntry.reading_time()`
 - TypeError to ensure only `int` can be passed in